🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ•°οΈ Time Zone Favorability + 7.9 -- 20 Asilah operates on WET (UTC+0/UTC+1), making it exceptionally well-aligned with European business hours and manageable for hybrid work with the US East Coast.
+πŸ•°οΈ Time Zone Favorability + 7.9 -- 20 Asilah is on UTC+1, aligning well with Europe and West Africa, and reasonably with the US East Coast.

 πŸ“ˆ BUSINESS & ECONOMY